Graduate Certificate in Mental Health and Addictions

 By expanding on your current skills, knowledge and education, the Graduate Certificate in Mental Health and Addictions will prepare you to effectively address the needs of those with mental health and addictions challenges that you encounter in your daily working life.

-The next application deadline is October 31, 2017 (for Winter 2018).
-The application deadline for September 2017 entry was June 15, 2017.
-Admission for the September semester is now closed.
+The next application deadline is June 15, 2018 (for Fall 2018).
+The application deadline for Winter 2018 entry was October 31, 2017.
+Admission for the Winter semester is now closed.

 Why study mental health and addictions at Dalhousie?

 Dalhousie's Graduate Certificate in Mental Health and Addictions:

 - Helps you achieve better outcomes for individuals, families and communities;